PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 .. literalinclude:: ../../../examples/002_model_functions/model_functions.py
     :lines: 37-41

-Please note, that the function LaTeX expression needs to contain all parameters present in the function definition.
-The placeholders are then automatically replaced by their corresponding LaTeX names.
-Due to the way *Python* handles the string formatting, curly braces used in LaTeX need to be doubled, as in the code example.
+Please note that the function *LaTeX* expression needs to contain all parameters present in the function definition.
+The placeholders are then automatically replaced by their corresponding *LaTeX* names.
+Due to the way *Python* implements string formatting, curly braces used in *LaTeX* need to be doubled, as shown in the code example.

 The full example additionally contains the creation of a contour plot.
 The corresponding lines are highlighted in the following example.